ghaevens/ghaevens.github.io/_posts/2023-05-30-story-vs-narrative.md

 published: true
 ---

-Story vs. Narrative

 Is there a difference between story and narrative?
 Don’t they mean the same thing?
 Is narrative just a jargony way of talking about regular stories?

-Sometimes, is the cagey answer to all these questions.
+Sometimes, is the answer to all these questions.

 The Cambridge Online Dictionary defines story as: “a description, either true or imagined, of a connected series of events.”
 Narrative is: “a story or description of a series of events.”
 So, narratives are just stories whose events are unconnected and “undecided” vis-a-vis truth claims?

 Nah.
 A subordinate definition of narrative as “a particular way of explaining or understanding events” comes, to my mind, closer to explaining the difference between the terms.

 Most of us recognize a story when we’re in the grip of one.
 There’s a beginning that piques our curiosity and invites us onboard, followed by a middle that we ride, fast or slow, and more or less suspensefully until we get to a climax (brace yourselves, we’re going over!).
 After this, the story’s tension is released, and its ending revealed.